Fast randomized Kronecker tensor decomposition: algorithms and error analysis

 we can easily see that the KT product of two three-order tensors after these processes converted to the outer product of the vectorizations of the tensor $\cY$ and $\cX$.
-So, the KTD of the tensor $\cZ$ can be represented as the rank-1 matrix approximation, which can be computed via SVD, a special CPD case.
-Similarly, we can always convert the computation process of the KTD to the CPD after the reshaping and permutation described above.
+So, the KTD of the tensor $\cZ$ can be represented as a rank-1 matrix approximation, which can be computed via the SVD, a special case of CPD.
+Similarly, we can always convert the KTD computation to the CPD after the reshaping and permutation described above.
 The next theorem illustrates this fact.

 \begin{thm} \cite{batselier2017constructive} Given an $N$-th order tensor $\cX\in\mathbb{R}^{I_1\times I_2\times \cdots\times I_N}$, if

 where $\widetilde{\cX}$ is the permutation of $\cX$ such that the indices of the $\x_r^{(n)}$ vectors are identical to those of the $N$-th order tensor $\cX^{(i)}_r$ tensors, then $\x_r^{(n)}={\rm vec}(\cX^{(n)}_r)$ for all $r=1,2,\ldots,R$ and $n=1,2,\ldots,N.$ \end{thm}